gabrielfalcao/mac-disk-monitor/README.md

 ```

 ## Context

-Pet project to practice rust.
+This started as a pet project to practice rust.

-The goal is to execute the command `diskutil activity` and parse every
+It executes the command `diskutil activity` in a thread and parses every stdout
 line in real-time, extracting structured event data.

 Developers should be able to subscribe to events and take action, for